futtta's blog

 I’m working on a more generic version of an AOP-based WordPress Privacy plugin now.
 In a first stage it will probably be based on a blacklist, that is editable in the WP Privacy options-screen but at a later date a whitelist-based approach will be added (based on an integration with webpagetest.org).
 Let’s add that to my New Years resolution for 2012, shall we?

-4 Responses to “Applying Javascript AOP-magic to stop 3rd party tracking in WordPress”
+4 thoughts on “Applying Javascript AOP-magic to stop 3rd party tracking in WordPress”